peteroupc/peteroupc.github.io/graphics.md

     * Each polygon can be translucent and/or wireframed.

 2. Polygons undergo perspective-correct rendering.
-3. No more than 6144 vertices can be used at a time.
+3. The maximum number of vertices can be used at a time is 3 times the maximum number of polygons.
     * A vertex consists of an XYZ position, an XY texture coordinate, and an RGB vertex color.
     * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.